Jarzka/stylefy/README.md

 (stylefy/init)
 ```

-Now you are ready to go.

-Finally, it's good be aware of local storage caching:
+Now you are ready to go, but before you start, it's good be aware of local storage caching:

 ### Caching summary